Congress can't think beyond ‘parivarvaad’, corruption and appeasement: PM Modi | Politics

 - India

-Prime Minister Narendra Modi on Saturday attacked the Congress saying the grand old party cannot think beyond 'parivarvaad' (nepotism), corruption and appeasement and the country's development has never been on its agenda.
+Prime Minister Narendra Modi on Saturday attacked the Congress saying the grand old party cannot think beyond ‘parivarvaad’ (nepotism), corruption and appeasement and the country’s development was never on its agenda.

-"..those who ruled the country for a long time after the independence, their thinking was not big and they kept on taking decisions keeping in mind (their) political interests.
-Congress was elected to power again and again but forgot to build the future of the country," the PM said.
+“..those who ruled the country for a long time after Independence, their thinking was not big and they kept on taking decisions keeping in mind (their) political interests.
+Congress was elected to power again and again but forgot to build the future of the country,'' the PM said.

 Their (Congress) thought was only to form a government while taking the country forward was never on their agenda, he said.

-"Today also the Congress' 'dasha and disha' (condition and direction) are the same as earlier.
-Congress cannot think beyond parivarvaad, corruption and appeasement," he said.
+“Today too the Congress' ‘dasha and disha’ (condition and direction) are the same as earlier.
+The Congress cannot think beyond parivarvaad, corruption and appeasement,” he said.

-PM Modi said those who are only busy making the future of their sons and daughters can never think about "your sons and daughters".

 A developed Chhattisgarh can be built with the empowerment of the poor, youth and women, he said.

-The previous Congress government in Chhattisgarh had stalled the construction of houses for the poor but the new BJP government has expedited it.
+The previous Congress government in Chhattisgarh had stalled the construction of houses for the poor but the new BJP government has expedited it, the PM said.

-The BJP registered an emphatic win over the Congress in the recently held Assembly elections to form the government in Chhattisgarh.
-Modi had held several rallies in the state ahead of the polls.
+Referring to himself as the servant of the people, Modi said he had given 140 crore Indians a guarantee of his commitment and hard work.

+Strong action was being taken against those who had looted the poor and the money recovered is being utilised for the betterment of citizens, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)